moayyaed/PEngine/README.md

  * `git clone https://github.com/0x00000FF/PEngine`
  * `dotnet build Solution`

+## Contribution

+You're always welcomed to contribute to PEngine project.
+Feel free to make issues or pull request.
+For example:

+ * Code quality improvements
+ * Feature improvements
+ * Bug fixes
+ * or...?

 ## Why "PEngine"?

 Please refer [KnowledgeVM](https://github.com/0x00000ff/knowledge-vm), then you can figure out that what "P" stands for.